substantic/rain/docs/guide/user.rst

 Outputs
 -------

-Files created during execution and standard output can be used as output of :func:`rain.cient.tasks.execute`.
-The following example calls program ``wget`` that downloads web page at https://github.com/ at saves it as `index.html`.
-The created file is used as output of the task.
+Files created during task execution or task standard output can be used as the output of :func:`rain.cient.tasks.execute`.
+The following example calls program ``wget`` that downloads web page https://github.com/ and saves it as `index.html`.
+The created file is forwarded as output of the task.

 ::